Forgery and Uttering

 Like forgery, this is a third-degree felony that carries a maximum sentence of five years in a federal prison and possible fines of up to $5,000.

 The first step in constructing a solid defense for forgery and uttering charges in West Palm Beach is to secure a free consultation with a seasoned criminal defense lawyer like Brian Gabriel.
-For over 25 years, Mr. Gabriel has dedicated his career to providing strong legal representation for those accused of criminal offenses.
-Call 561-622-5575 for a free initial consultation or contact The Law Office of Gabriel & Gabriel online.
+For over 30 years, Mr. Gabriel has dedicated his career to providing strong legal representation for those accused of criminal offenses.
+Call 561-622-5575 for a free initial consultation or contact Brian Gabriel at The Law Office of Gabriel & Gabriel online.